52North/GeologicToolbox/README.md

 Currently, this functionality is available as ArcGIS Pro tools.
 In the future, more fuctionality will be added.

 ## License information
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE version 3.
-For further information please refer to the [LICENSE](LICENSE)-file
+This program is free software; you can redistribute it and/or modify it under the terms of the Apache License version 2.0.
+For further information please refer to 'LICENSE'-file.

 ## Contributing
 Please find information for contributing to the project in the separate [CONTRIBUTE.md](CONTRIBUTE.md).